aredn/documentation/arednGettingStarted/node_status.rst

 |icon1| At the far right is the default icon indicating that you are viewing the page as a normal user.
 Clicking this icon will open a dropdown menu that allows you to login as the node administrator.

 |icon2| If this icon is displayed at the far right, then you are viewing the page as the node administrator.
-Clicking this icon will open a dropdown menu that allows you to logout, reboot the node, or display help.
+Clicking this icon will open a dropdown menu that allows you to logout, reboot the node, display help, or open the AREDN® website.

 Left Nav Bar
 ------------